Yf-Hma/brain_decode/README.md

 ####  Data preparation
 * In the folders "DATA_TRAIN_DIR" and "DATA_TEST_DIR" (see the config file), download the training and test datasets as outlined in the project [semantic-decoding](https://github.com/HuthLab/semantic-decoding).

-With DATA_PATH set to "data/perceived" for example, you should obtain a structure similar to this:
+With DATA_PATH set to "data/perceived" for example, you should obtain a structure similar to this after data preprocessing:

 ```
 data/